st1vms/gptauto/README.md

 # gptauto

-Chat GPT scraper

 ## What is this?

-This Python software provides access to the conversational capabilities of [ChatGPT](https://chat.openai.com/) through a simple chat messaging interface.
+This Python scraper provides access to the conversational capabilities of [ChatGPT](https://chat.openai.com/) through a simple chat messaging interface.

 While not officially supported by OpenAI, this library can enable interesting conversational applications.